modenaxe/msk-STAPLE/README.md

 ## Summary of available methods on STAPLE

-STAPLE collects some algorithms from the literature and includes other algorithms that we developed on purpose.
+STAPLE collects some algorithms from the literature and others that we developed on purpose.
 The following table includes the methods currently available in STAPLE.

 | Bone                 | Rigid Body Name | Joint Coordinate System | Algorithms       |